 Creating a Logistics Strategy for Your Supply Chain Management

-Remember, the ultimate goal of any logistics strategy is to deliver what your customers want, when they want it - and getting that done by spending as little money as possible.
+Remember, the ultimate goal of any logistics strategy is to deliver what your customers want and when they want it—and getting that done by spending as little money as possible.
 That means working with your logistics partners throughout your supply chain.

 Why Implement a Logistics Strategy?